 Based in a humanist perspective, our approach does not erase the religious subject of these cantatas, but emphasizes above all Johann Sebastian Bach's message of humanity, hope, and light. – Raphaël Pichon

-Sabine Devieilhe appears courtesy of Erato Warner Classics.
+Sabine Devieilhe appears thanks to the courtesy of Erato Warner Classics.

 Photo: Sabine Devieilhe